Administrative Policies & Procedures Manual

 Longwood University accepts credit/debit cards as payment for various goods and services.
 The purpose of this policy is to establish appropriate procedures to ensure that all applicable University units conduct business in accordance with Payment Card Industry Data Security Standards (PCI DSS).
 This policy applies to all academic and administrative units and employees of Longwood University who accept credit/debit card payments and all external entities contracted by Longwood to provide outsourced services for credit/debit card processing for University business.

 The PCI requirements apply to all systems that store, process or transmit cardholder data.
 Longwood University will review annually its card processing services to determine the extent to which cardholder data is being collected, processed, transmitted, stored and disposed.
 The University will support unit compliance with card processing procedures and industry standards governing credit card transaction processing, specifically Payment Card Industry Data Security Standards (PCI DSS).
+The University’s PCI Project Team is responsible for developing strategies to ensure PCI DSS requirements are met.
+This Team has been granted the authority to govern PCI decisions and approve credit card acceptance practices.

 The approval process for all credit/debit card processing activities will be as follows: